 Another great benefit is that strawberries neutralize free radicals.
 By neutralizing free radicals, it inhibits the growth of tumors and decreases inflammation in the body, which ultimately helps protect us from cancer.
 Free radicals often are responsible for mutating otherwise healthy cells, which can begin the formation of cancerous cells.

-Strawberries are great to eat while you are pregnant due to being a great source of folic acid, which is essential in brain development in the unborn baby.
+Strawberries are great to eat while pregnant due to being a great source of folic acid, which is essential in the unborn baby's brain development.
 Having plenty of natural folates also helps prevent postpartum depression in mothers.
-The reason for this is because folate prevents the formation of excess homocysteine in the body.
+This is because folate prevents the formation of excess homocysteine in the body.
 Homocysteine disrupts the production of serotonin, dopamine, and norepinephrine, which are hormones that help maintain a good mood.

 This delicious berry also increases good cholesterol, lowers blood pressure, and is packed with vitamins, which are all great for the mother and child.

 Often when one thinks of diabetes, they think of staying away from anything sweet.
-Strawberries, although very sweet, are beneficial to those with diabetes due to its high fiber content and low glycemic index, which helps prevent both highs and lows in sugar levels.
+Although very sweet, strawberries are beneficial to those with diabetes due to their high fiber content and low glycemic index, which helps prevent both highs and lows in sugar levels.

 In 2011, researchers did a study where diabetic patients ate 37 strawberries a day.
-They found that it was effective in minimizing kidney disease and neuropathy in these patients, which was a result of the flavonoids found in the fruit, which assist in neuron growth and kidney health.
+They found that it was effective in minimizing kidney disease and neuropathy in these patients, which resulted from the flavonoids found in the fruit, which assist in neuron growth and kidney health.

 Strawberries are great for mental health.
-Not only does it prevent blood clots, which can result in strokes, but it also contains many of the antioxidants as well as high potassium levels, which some believe, reduces the risk of strokes.
+It prevents blood clots, which can result in strokes, but it also contains many antioxidants and high potassium levels, which some believe reduces the risk of strokes.

-As stated earlier, it also reduces free radicals, which are known for causing premature aging of the brain and nervous system.
+It also reduces free radicals, which are known for causing premature aging of the brain and nervous system.
 Vitamin C revives the nervous system along with phytochemicals found in strawberries.
-This fruit is also a great source of iodine, which plays a part in protecting the brain and nervous system.
+This fruit is also a great source of iodine, which protects the brain and nervous system.

 Potassium increases blood flow to the brain, improving cognitive functioning, enhancing memory, and even helping prevent Alzheimer's disease.

 As pointed out countless times, vitamin C inhibits free radicals.
 Free radicals are responsible for premature aging of the skin, including sagging skin, fine lines, and an overall look of dullness.
-Strawberries also contain Ellagic acid, which promotes collagen production and protects against UV rays.
+Strawberries also contain Ellagic acid, promoting collagen production and protecting against UV rays.
 Collagen helps the skin look vibrant and young-looking.

-Strawberries are a great anti-inflammatory agent, which protects the body from many inflammatory diseases such as asthma.
-Some of the qualities that give an anti-inflammatory boost are quercetin and vitamin C. Strawberries also contain bioflavonoid that reduces the frequency of asthma attacks as well as the severity of such attacks.
+Strawberries are a great anti-inflammatory agent, protecting the body from many inflammatory diseases such as asthma.
+Some of the qualities that give an anti-inflammatory boost are quercetin, and vitamin C. Strawberries also contain bioflavonoid that reduces the frequency of asthma attacks and the severity of such attacks.

-Strawberries are an excellent source for proper health due to its antioxidants and anti-inflammatory properties.
-In Asia, they refer to it as 'the queen of fruits' because it is among the top ten fruits with the highest antioxidant levels.
-It helps with the management of diabetes, asthma, and many other inflammatory diseases, as well as helps prevent cancer, strokes, and heart attacks.
+Strawberries are an excellent source for proper health due to their antioxidants and anti-inflammatory properties.
+In Asia, they refer to it as 'the queen of fruits because it is among the top ten fruits with the highest antioxidant levels.
+It helps with the management of diabetes, asthma, and many other inflammatory diseases and helps prevent cancer, strokes, and heart attacks.
 Overall, this fruit should be eaten frequently, especially raw, to help one live a healthy lifestyle.